 Anyway, I wasn’t throwing the usual pity party for myself during this epic realization.
 (I had already done that for months before this moment.)
 I was calmly assessing my behaviors and I realized I did a lot of things that were counterproductive to happiness.

 Rumination, judgment, complaining, passive-aggression, pessimistic and cynical thoughts, pushing people away, over-reacting, over-analyzing, self-sabotaging, externalizing my misery by blaming others and more.
 Over the years, I had turned into this little darkness monster rolled up in a tiny little package.
 Sometimes I imagine this as a little black fur ball that just gnashes its teeth in the corner of the room…

 I find there are three schools of thought on the origins of depression.
 Either it’s chemical, environmental, or behavioral.
 I happen to believe it’s all three, but I had really only tackled the chemical and environmental factors of my darkness up until that point.

-> I’m sure multiple people told me this in my past, but I wasn’t ready to believe it.
-You can control your emotions, your mind, and your behavior.
+I’m sure multiple people told me this in my past, but I wasn’t ready to believe it.
+You can control your emotions, your mind, and your behavior (to a certain extent).
 And your behavior (mental and physical), rewires your brain to be depressed or to be happy.
 You have the power to rewire it in either direction.
 The kindest and most giving soul I know actually told me this a while ago and I snapped at her, because again tiny little darkness monster = me.

-> I sound like a delight, huh?
+I sound like a delight, huh?
 I finally had enough and I sat down and looked at myself.
 I saw all of these things with painful clarity—but I didn’t get down about it.
 Frankly, don’t think I could be anymore down at that moment.